Many of you have asked how homeschooling is going. Here is a non-exclusive list of my thoughts.

 -My house is a lot messier.
 And it was already messy when I wasn't homeschooling. {insert favorite stay-at-home mom Oprah/bon-bon joke here}

--My life is filled with many other activities & it's challenging to prioritize them all.
+-My life is filled with many other activities & it's

 -Balancing my attention between both kids is hard when I need to help the oldest one with tough concepts.
 This is a challenge EVERY day.